Najmul190/Discord-AI-Selfbot/README.md

 - Simply open `run.bat` if you're on Windows.
 This will install all pre-requisites and run the bot as well.

+- If `run.bat` doesn't work, then run `cd the\bot\files\directory` to change directory to the bot files directory
+- Create a virtual environment by running `python -m venv bot-env`
+- Activate the virtual environment by running `bot-env\Scripts\activate.bat`
+- Run `pip install -r requirements.txt` to install all the dependencies

 Linux:

-- If you're on Linux, run `pip install -r requirements.txt` to install all the dependencies
-- Then run `cd the\bot\files\directory` to change directory to the bot files directory
+- If you're on Linux, then run `cd the\bot\files\directory` to change directory to the bot files directory
 - Create a virtual environment by running `python3 -m venv bot-env`
-- Activate virtual environment by running `source bot-env/bin/activate`
+- Activate the virtual environment by running `source bot-env/bin/activate`
+- Run `pip install -r requirements.txt` to install all the dependencies
 - Install discord.py-self using `pip install -U discord.py-self`
 - Run the bot using `python3 main.py`